-H.B.
-872 requires the Behavioral Health System for Future Generations Commission to include outputs, outcomes, and performance measures for recommendations included in its final report.
-The Commission has used the definitions outlined in H.B.
-190 to guide its identification of these key indicators15.
-Specifically, the Commission has prioritized outcomes in how it has defined core performance measures
+HB 872 requires the Behavioral Health System for Future Generations Commission to include outputs, outcomes, and performance measures for recommendations included in its final report.
+The Commission has used the definitions outlined in HB 190 to guide its development of these key indicators.
+Specifically, the Commission has identified a set of performance measures (below) that are thematically applicable to the various recommendations included in the report.
+In some instances, recommendations will be associated with several performance measures given their complexity and projected impact.